bagiyal/Remind-You/README.md

 # Remind-You

-can can note things in this app with alaram it is a reminder app for you
+can note things in this app with alaram it is a reminder app for you